infogulch/xtemplate/caddy/README.md

    [`http.handlers.xtemplate`][http.handlers.xtemplate] which exposes a `caddyhttp.MiddlewareHandler` that can serve as a route handler using the `xtemplate` handler middleware definition.
-3. Adapts Caddyfile configuration to easily configure xtemplate through Caddy.
+3. Adapting Caddyfile configuration to easily configure xtemplate through Caddy's configuration system.

 [xtemplate]: https://github.com/infogulch/xtemplate
 [caddy]: https://caddyserver.com/